ZigaSajovic/Consensus_Clustering/README.md

 ### Attributes

-  * cluster : the class to perform the clustering (like KMEANS from scipy)
+  * cluster : the class to perform the clustering (like [KMEANS](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) from sklearn)
       * NOTE: needs fit\_predict method called with parameter n\_clusters
   * L : smallest number of clusters to try
   * K : largest number of clusters to try